"Consider a scenario where mother

 Emotional incest from either parent is devastating to the child's

-ability to be able to set boundaries and take care of getting their own needs
+ability to be able to set boundaries and take care of getting their own

-intimate relationships as an adult.
+have successful intimate relationships as an adult.

 What often happens is that 'Daddy's little princess' or 'Mommy's

-big boy' becomes an adult who has good friends of the opposite sex that they
+big boy' becomes an adult who has good friends of the opposite sex that

-can be emotionally intimate with but would never think of being sexually
+they can be emotionally intimate with but would never think of being sexually

 involved with (and feel dreadfully betrayed by, when those friends express